irsbugs/cmrt/CiviCRM Upgrading.md

 ## Backup

 Ideally..
-The backup operations should be done by Python or Bash scripts located in the folder ~/bin/.
+The backup operations should be done by Python or Bash scripts located in the directory ~/bin/.
 Thus it is available for execution to the command line from any directory.

-Off the /home/ folder is located the folder ~/civicrm_backup/ This is where the backup's will be placed.
+Off the /home/ directory is located the directory ~/civicrm_backup/ This is where the backup's will be placed.

 It may be useful to change directory to ~/civicrm_backup/ so the backup operations run with more simplified commands.